Bluetooth Low Energy Heart Rate Game

 The example introduces the following Qt classes:

 A Bluetooth Low Energy device with a Heart Rate service is required for this application to work.
 An alternative might be a programmable Bluetooth Low Energy device which might simulate the service.
 You can also use the Heart Rate server example for that purpose.
-If no such device can be found, the example uses a demo mode which creates and displays random values.
+If no such device is available, a demo mode is available which creates and displays random values.
 This demo mode is enabled by defining USE_SIMULATOR in heartrate-global.h.

 The goal of the game is to increase the measured heart rate as much as possible.